Búrfell (Þjórsárdal): Name

-There is a lot of different mountains in Iceland by the name of Búrfell, f. ex.
-Búrfell (Grímsnes), Búrfell (Þingvellir) and Búrfell (Mývatn).
+There are many different mountains in Iceland by the name of Búrfell.

 The Icelandic word búr means cage or pantry in English.

 Búrfellsvirkjun

 In 1918 the power company Fossafélagið Títan published plans that included a large hydroelectric plant on the mountain.

 However, due to lack of funding this came to nothing at the time.

 Today Búrfellsvirkjun, at the foot of the mountain as well as in the mountain itself, is one of the biggest hydroelectric power stations of Iceland.

 It started working in 1972 after being erected mainly to produce energy for the aluminium factory (Alcan) in Straumsvík in the vicinity of Reykjavík.
 It is producing at the moment 270 MW.

 A lot of the tubes as well as the main power station are lying in tunnels within the mountain.

 The Viking farm museum of Þjóðveldisbær is also situated at the foot of this mountain.